History of Kumasi: Capital of the empire

 Governor William Winniett's description of Kumasi in 1848 closely matched that of Freeman.
 Both sources also described the presence of loggias called the Dampan.
 Before 1883, there were 150 Dampans in Kumasi.
 Dwaberem (The Great Market) and Apremoso (The place of Cannons) were the most significant assembly locations in the city.
 Apremoso was a place where the Asantehene along with officials and the city populace could convene for formal or informal matters.
-It was named after an elavation of cannons captured from the Battle of Feyiase.
+It was named after an elevation of cannons captured from the Battle of Feyiase.
 The Apremoso was the location of one of the most prominent public sumpene.
 The Great Market on the other hand, served additional functions beyond that of a marketplace.
 It was also used as a parade ground for military reviews, a royal courthouse or as a platform for the reception of prominent visitors.
 As a result, the Great Market lacked permanent market stalls.

 View of Kumasi from the Aban Palace before its destruction in 1874.

 European sources in the late 19th century mentioned the city's neatness such as the account of F. Boyle in 1874 who stated Kumasi's smell "are never those of sewage" as well as Brackenbury, who wrote around 1873 that "the streets are generally very broad and clean, and ornamented with many beautiful banyan-trees affording grateful shade from the powerful rays of the sun."
 In contrast, William Butler described the city amid the British invasion, as 'a filthier, and far more blood-stained collection of mud and wattle hovels than any other village in the forest.'
 Parts of the city, including the then royal residence, were burnt by the British in the Third Anglo-Ashanti War of 1874.
 Native carriers were generally blamed for torching the city, and British engineers made strenuous efforts to quell the fires.